 Research suggests that chronic pain may be a significant problem in people with chronic neuromuscular disease (NMD), including all forms of muscular dystrophy.

 Facioscapulohumeral muscular dystrophy affects the muscles of the face, shoulders, and upper arms.
 It can affect anyone from teenagers to adults in their 40s.
 Distal muscular dystrophy affects the muscles of the arms, legs, hands, and feet.
 It usually comes on later in life, between ages 40 and 60.

 There is no cure for any form of muscular dystrophy, but medications and therapy can slow the course of the disease.
 Human trials of gene therapy with the dystrophin gene are on the near horizon.

 The molecular missteps that disrupt brain function in the most common form of adult-onset muscular dystrophy have been revealed in a new study.
 Myotonic dystrophy is marked by progressive muscle wasting and weakness, as well as sleepiness, memory problems, and mental retardation.

 Patients suffering from MD may need help and assistance to do their daily chores.
 Their family and friends can provide support at home or they can hire a nurse or caregiver to take care of their needs and spend time with them.

-Contact the healthcare professionals at Holistic Healthcare (Pvt.)
-Limited at 03000 341 678 to know more about the services we offer.
+Contact the healthcare professionals at Holistic Healthcare Services at UAN: 03 111 678 679 to know more about the services we offer.